apache/pulsar-site/docs/cookbooks-message-queue.md

 id: cookbooks-message-queue
 title: Use Pulsar as a message queue
 sidebar_label: "Message queue"
-description: Learn to use Pulsar as a message queue.
+description: Learn how to use Pulsar as a message queue.
 ---

 ````mdx-code-block